AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/cloud-manager.md

 * Understand how AEM Sites and the Cloud Manager work together to facilitate front-end development
 * See how the front-end customization step is entirely decoupled from AEM and requires no AEM knowledge.

-Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Set Up Your Pipeline,](pipeline-setup.md) where you will learn how to configure your Cloud Manager pipeline for front-end deployment.
+Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Create Site from Template,](create-site.md) where you will learn how to quickly create a new AEM site using a template.

 ## Additional Resources {#additional-resources}

-While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Set Up Your Pipeline,](pipeline-setup.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.
+While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Create Site from Template,](create-site.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.

 * [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/onboarding-concepts/cloud-manager-introduction.html) - If you would like more details on Cloud Manager's features, you may want to directly consult the in-depth technical docs.
 * [npm](https://www.npmjs.com) - AEM themes used to quickly build sites are based on npm.